 The Section 106 Planning Agreement was implemented in 1996 and since this time night noise infringements have decreased consistently.
 The number of night flights has remained relatively stable and the phasing out of noisier aircraft and the night flying policy surcharge have brought about a reduction in excessively noisy night flights.

-During 2018-19 there was only 1 violation of the Night Flying Policy.
+During 2020-21 there were 3 violations of the Night Flying Policy.